andystewart999/qBittorrent_MkII/README.md

     * Pause/resume all torrents, (or a specific torrent via an optional hash, pending)
     * Return information on all torrents, or a specific torrent via an optional hash
     * Shut down the remote qBittorrent client (although the underlying API call doesn't work in my environment for some reason)

+Note that this custom integration replaces the built-in one.